 This is necessary work that keeps the lagoon system operating well and helps protect the local ecosystem.

-Why has odour from the lagoons been stronger this spring?
+Why was odour from the lagoons stronger over spring?

-A lagoon system that is operating well does not usually release strong odours, except during some temporary circumstances like season changes or construction.
+A lagoon system does not usually release strong odours, except during some temporary circumstances like season changes or construction.

-The water level at one of the Tavistock lagoons was deliberately lowered in May to prepare for construction work, exposing biosolids and sewage to the air.
+Odour was more noticeable in May and June because water levels for Cell 1 were deliberately lowered for construction work, which exposed biosolids and sewage to the air.
 Biosolids need time to naturally dry out and stronger odours can be present when biosolids are first exposed to air.
 This timing also coincided with some high temperature days, which can heighten odour, and with manure spreading in rural areas.

 What is the County doing about smell?

 We are taking the community's concerns about smell seriously.
-This is what we are doing:
+This is what we have done so far:

 Why does this work have to take place in the summer when people are outdoors more often?

-To install the new aeration system and repair the sides of Lagoon Cell 1 that have eroded, the sludge biosolids must be removed from the bottom of the lagoon (Cell 1).
+To install the new aeration system and repair erosion along the sides of Lagoon Cell 1, we must remove the sludge biosolids from the bottom of the lagoon (Cell 1).
 To do this, the lagoon cell must first be drained so that the biosolids can be pushed up the sides of the lagoon (dewatering) to dry naturally in warm weather conditions.
 Once the biosolids have been dried, they can be removed.